andrei-m-code/halifax/README.md

 # Models

 It's very beneficial if all API responses follow the same format.
-In order to achieve it there is a model called `ApiResponse`.
+It makes it easier to consume by the clients.
+In order to achieve it, there is a model called `ApiResponse`.
 It's designed to return response data, empty data or error information in the same consistent format.
 Here are the main use cases:

     // Return API response with your model return ApiResponse.With(model);